 This ten card spread is one of the oldest and most well-known spreads around, and to this day is taught as one of the fundamental layouts to learn in Tarot.
 In the beginning, doing this spread can feel intimidating, but over time, it gets easier and easier and the power of the Celtic Cross is clearly conveyed to the reader and the client.
+It also can help enhance your own Psychic Abilities effectively.

 Looking for a Live Celtic Cross Reading?